Deputies seek public’s help on finding suspect wanted for series of NW Fresno home burglaries

-FRESNO, California (KSEE) — Deputies are seeking the public’s help to find a suspect connected to a series of northwest Fresno home burglaries.
+FRESNO, California (KGPE) — Deputies are seeking the public’s help to find a suspect connected to a series of northwest Fresno home burglaries.

 The suspect, identified as Christian Reyes, 21, is known to hang out in the Pinedale area and along the San Joaquin riverbank.